nikoloza/articles/devtools/sublime-goodies.md

 ## Sublime goodies

-Introducing **Sublime Text 3** tips and goodies which always helps me to write code in very comfortable workspace.
+Introducing **Sublime Text 3** tips and goodies which always help me to write code in very comfortable workspace.

 ===